-Larry Page-backed asteroid mining company launches cube-sat with experimental water detection tech
+Larry Page-backed asteroid mining company launches CubeSat with experimental water detection tech

 Planetary Resources, the space mining company backed by Google’s Larry Page and Braintree founder Bryan Johnson, has taken another step in its quest to actually mine resources from asteroids and other planetary bodies.

-The company successfully launched its Akryd-6 cubesat, which is holding an experimental technology designed to detect water resources in space.
+The company successfully launched its Arkyd-6 CubeSat, which is holding an experimental technology designed to detect water resources in space.

 Planetary Resources is already receiving telemetry from the spacecraft, and the company believes that the experimental technology is a critical stepping-stone for it to develop its next spacecraft platform the Arkyd-301.
 That technology is what Planetary Resources will use to launch its space resource exploration in earnest the company said.